jansvigar/reactnd-project-myreads/README.md

 ## Test

 Although this project does not require testing.
 I added Jest snapshot testing which is really fast and quite useful.
 Excited to learn more about it.

+## Contributing

+At this time, this project is not open for contribution.
+The purpose of this project is to complete Udacity React Course.

+## License

+This project is under the MIT License, see License.md